OurRootsOrg/cms-server/README.md

 git clone https://github.com/ourrootsorg/cms-server.git
 ```

-## Instructions for running server and uglyui client
+## Instructions for running server and client
 #### requires docker-compose, tilt, psql, npm, vue, and a few other things

 ```